convox/docs/docs/deployment/builds.md

 $ convox build https://github.com/myuser/myproject.git
 ```

-This is the manual way to build from a git repository.
-For info on automated builds based on git actions please refer to [Deploying to Convox](/deployment/deploying-to-convox).

 ## Inspecting Builds

 Run `convox builds` to see a list of builds for your application.